boomcamp/PHP7-Mini-app-Namespace/README.md

 * Step 5.)
 Run `composer install` to install `psr-4` and other related dependencies.

-* Step 6. ) Start your `xampp` server and navigate to `http://localhost/BoomCamp` you should now have "Jino Lacson" as a result.
+* Step 6. ) Open up terminal and start your `xampp` server, type `php index.php` you should now have "Jino Lacson" as the result.

-**Console Output**

 ```
-dev@jino:/opt/lampp/htdocs/BoomCamp$ composer install
-Loading composer repositories with package information
-Updating dependencies (including require-dev)
-Nothing to install or update
-Generating autoload files
 dev@jino:/opt/lampp/htdocs/BoomCamp$ php index.php
 Jino Lacson
 ```